yaxarat/SES-Android-Workshop/instructions/step-by-step/1 - Setup/README.md

 ## Project Setup
 You will need to set up your Android development environment and launch the `Start-Here`

-1. Install Android Studio Arctic Fox (Canary Build) from [here](https://developer.android.com/studio/preview).
+1. Install Android Studio Arctic Fox (Beta Build) from [here](https://developer.android.com/studio/preview).
 2. Clone this repository.
 3. Open the `Start` project folder in Android Studio.
 4. Run the project on a [physical device or emulator](https://developer.android.com/training/basics/firstapp/running-app).